Medically reviewed by

 You might wonder how you can maintain or even lose weight when your diet is not ideal, and you have skipped the gym a time or two (or ten) in the previous month.
 You might be able to attribute that to a good night’s sleep.

-“On average, the fewer individuals sleep, the more they weigh, and the more likely they are to put on additional pounds over time,” according to the National Sleep Foundation.
+According to the National Sleep Foundation, on average, the fewer individuals sleep, the more they weigh, and the more likely they are to put on additional pounds over time.

 On the contrary, when we get enough sleep, our hormones perform correctly; insulin production is balanced, we may feel full, and our hunger is not erratic.